ory/fosite/README.md

 You can replace the default scope strategy if you need a custom one by implementing `fosite.ScopeStrategy`.

+**Note:** To issue refresh tokens with any of the grants, you need to include the `offline` scope in the OAuth2 request.

 ### Quickstart

 Instantiating fosite by hand can be painful.
 Therefore we created a few convenience helpers available through the [compose package](/compose).